Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 Both tools allow you to create data segments easily enough — you can use a variety of filters to identify subscribers based on particular criteria and save them.

-However, GetResponse beats AWeber when it comes to sending e-newsletters to your segments.
-This is because AWeber only allows you to send e-newsletters to one segment at a time.
+However, GetResponse beats AWeber when it comes to how you can send e-newsletters to these segments.
+This is because, unlike its rival, AWeber only allows you to send e-newsletters to one segment at a time.

 For example, if you had a mailing list of car owners with three pre-existing segments in it, ‘red car owners’, ‘blue car owners’ and ‘green car owners’, and you wanted to send an e-newsletter to the red car and blue car owners in one go, you could do this in GetResponse really easily — you’d just tick the relevant segments and hit send.